Skip to main navigation

 A tissue type test is a blood test that identifies substances called antigens on the surface of body cells and tissues.
 Checking the antigens can tell if donor tissue is safe (compatible) for transplant to another person.
 This test may also be called human leukocyte antigen (HLA) typing.
 Based on the antigens, the immune system can tell the difference between normal body tissue and foreign tissue (such as tissue from another person's body).
 Tissue type helps find the best match for tissues or platelets).
 In some cases, a tissue type test may be done to see if a person has a chance of getting certain diseases that cause the body to attack its own cells, such as autoimmune diseases.

 A special pattern of antigens (called tissue type) is present on each person's cells and tissues.
-Half of each person's antigens come from (are inherited from) the mother and half from the father.
+Half of a person's antigens come from (are inherited from) each birth parent.
 Identical twins have the same pattern, but everyone else has their own special pattern.
-Brothers and sisters have a 1-in-4 chance of having an identical match.
+Siblings have a 1-in-4 chance of having an identical match.
 Each person's antigen pattern can be "fingerprinted" through a tissue type test.

 - The closer the match of antigens, the more likely that an organ or tissue transplant will succeed.
 A better match may mean that fewer antirejection drugs will be needed.